clicedvly768/BadBuilderRust/README.md

 - Prepares the USB drive for the BadUpdate exploit by copying all required files.
 ### Homebrew Support
 - Allows adding homebrew applications by specifying their root folder.
+- Prompts for the path of the entry point if it could not be automatically determined.
 - Automatically searches for the entry point (`.xex`) file within the folder.
 - If multiple `.xex` files are found, BadBuilder will prompt you to select the correct one.
 - Copies all necessary files and patches the entry `.xex` using the downloaded XexTool.